Monroe H. Freedman

-Monroe Henry Freedman (April 10, 1928 - February 26, 2015) was a professor of law and the former dean at Hofstra Law School.
+Monroe Henry Freedman (April 10, 1928 - February 26, 2015) was an American lawyer and academic administrator, who worked as a professor of law and dean at the Maurice A. Deane School of Law at Hofstra University in Hempstead, New York.
 He lectured at Harvard Law School annually for 30 years, and was a visiting professor at Georgetown Law School from 2007 to 2012.
 He has been described as "a pioneer in the field of legal ethics" and "one of the nation's leading experts on legal ethics."